mjhaney/temple-run/README.md

 The `*.yuml-diagram` files can be submitted at http://yuml.me to produce the diagrams.

 By my reckoning, the quickest way to die is just 3 decisions away from the start (`9 -> 51 -> 67 -> 64`).
 There are 12 different deaths, and 12 different non-death endings, with varying degrees of 'winning'.
 The story diverges at the first decision point into 3 separate 'Act 1s', before converging at one particular shared 'decision' point.
 It's not really a decision though, as the very first decision you took earlier determines your path.
-Notably, there's one path which, after 18-ish decisions, will see you trapped in an infinite loop, much like the game the book is based on.
+Notably, there's one path which, after 18-ish decisions, will see you trapped in an infinite loop, much like the game the book is based on, pleasingly...

 ## Map
 <img src="https://cdn.rawgit.com/mjhaney/temple-run/main/run-for-your-life/coloured-map.png" />